 Burial & Cemeteries

 Humans have been burying their dead for approximately 200,000 years.
 Here in the U.S., prior to the Civil War and the advent of embalming, burial was primarily handled by families and religious communities.
-With the art of embalming as a means of temporarily preserving a body, a whole new industry arose to care for the dead.
-Until a generation ago, burial with emblaming and open-casket viewing was the norm.
-It is possible to have burial without embalming for those who choose not to have it.
+With the art of embalming to temporarily preserve a body, a whole new industry arose to care for the dead.
+Then, burial with emblaming and open-casket viewing became the norm.
+However, it is possible to have burial without embalming for those who choose not to have it.

 Orthodox Jews, Christians, and Muslims continue to practice burial for religious reasons.
 For others, burial is simply a personal preference.
-In recent years there has been a return to the practice of families caring for their own dead at home as well as burial without any chemical preservation or concrete cemetery vault or liner.
+In recent years, people have returned to the practices of families caring for their own dead at home, as well as burial without any chemical preservation or concrete cemetery vault or liner.
 All of these options are available in Washington State.
-To learn more, visit the page Home Funerals & Green Burial.
+To learn more, visit the page Green Options.